Colorado · Fishing

 Frequently asked questions

-What species can I expect to catch at Prospect Lake and Quail Lake?
+What fish species can I expect to catch at Prospect Lake and Quail Lake?

-What gear setup makes sense for these city lakes?
+What gear do I need for fishing these urban lakes?